rurban/libu8ident/c23++proposal.md

 10 Contexts
 ==========

-This is not discussed in any of the unicode security guidelines for identifiers.
+T
+his is not discussed in any of the unicode security guidelines for identifiers.
 One could argue that a mixed-script profile is valid only for a single identifier, or it is valid for whole source file document.

 If valid for only a single identifier you could arbitralily mix up Cyrillic with Greek identifiers in a C++ namespace, and thus these